Solid-that-flows picture of glass-forming liquids

-Linear response properties are quantified by a complex frequency-dependent response function, $\chi(\omega)=\chi'(\omega)+i\chi''(\omega)$.
-It is sometimes stated that a major mystery of glass-forming liquids is the observation of broad loss peaks, $\chi''(\omega)$.
-Certainly, a Debye loss peak, $\chi''(\omega)\propto \omega\tau/[1+(\omega\tau)^2]$ which according to the fluctuation-dissipation theorem \cite{reichl} corresponds to an exponential time-autocorrelation function, is rarely observed.
-But one could also argue that the loss peaks are, in fact, surprisingly \textit{narrow}.
-In particular, dielectric, mechanical, and specific-heat loss peaks in the vast majority of glass-forming liquids follow the Debye prediction on the low-frequency side.
-This striking fact implies the existence of a quite sharp long-time cut-off in the relaxation-time distribution $p(\tau)$ defined by formally writing $\chi''(\omega)= \int_0^\infty\omega\tau/[1+(\omega\tau)^2]p(\tau)d\tau$.
+\textbf{Double-Percolation Scenario for Linear-Response Functions.} Any linear response property is quantified by a complex frequency-dependent response function, $\chi(\omega)=\chi'(\omega)+i\chi''(\omega)$.
+It is sometimes stated that a major mystery of glass-forming liquids is the observed broad loss peaks, $\chi''(\omega)$.
+Certainly, a Debye loss peak, $\chi''(\omega)\propto \omega\tau/[1+(\omega\tau)^2]$ (which according to the fluctuation-dissipation theorem \cite{reichl} corresponds to an exponential time-autocorrelation function) is rarely observed.
+But one could also argue that the loss peaks are, in fact, surprisingly narrow.
+In particular, in the vast majority of glass-forming liquids dielectric, mechanical, and specific-heat loss peaks follow the Debye prediction on the low-frequency side.
+This striking fact implies the existence of a quite sharp long-time cut-off in the relaxation-time distribution $p(\tau)$ defined by $\chi''(\omega)= \int_0^\infty\omega\tau/[1+(\omega\tau)^2]p(\tau)d\tau$.
 How can one understand this?

-The disorder of a glass-forming liquid implies that flow-event energy barriers $\Delta E$ vary throughout the system.
+The disorder of a glass-forming liquid implies that flow-event energy barriers $\Delta E$ vary in space throughout the system at any given time.
 An \textit{ad hoc} assumption is that at any given time the barriers vary randomly in space according to some distribution.
-This is illustrated in the upper part of \fig{fig:alfabeta}(a) for the extreme case of a very wide, flat distribution.
-Over any brief time interval, the small barriers give rise to what Johari long time ago termed ``islands of mobility'' \cite{joh70} in which spatially isolated rearrangements take place.
-Such islands may involve just a few molecules or be larger and do not necessarily have a well-defined contrast to the surroundings.
-On a longer time scale flow events involving larger barriers are gradually activated, which at some point percolate the structure.
-On this time scale extended motion becomes possible within the rigid structure formed by the remaining system.
-In three dimensions the percolation threshold is roughly one quarter; in two dimensions the threshold is 50\% because a given set or its complement must percolate -- and for geometric reasons both cannot happen.
+This is illustrated in the upper part of \fig{fig:alfabeta}(a) for the case of a distribution, $p(\Delta E)$, which is much wider than $k_BT$.
+The smallest barriers give rise to what Johari and Goldstein half a century ago termed ``islands of mobility'' \cite{joh70} where fast, spatially isolated rearrangements take place.
+Such islands may involve just a few molecules or be larger, and they do not necessarily have a super well-defined contrast to the surroundings.
+On a longer time scale flow events involving larger barriers are gradually ``activated'', and at some point they will percolate the structure.
+On that time scale extended motion becomes possible within the rigid structure formed by the remaining system.
+In three dimensions the percolation threshold is roughly one quarter; in two dimensions the threshold is 50\% because a given set or its complement must percolate -- and for geometric reasons both cannot happen \cite{stauffer_percolation,isi92}.